sendinblue/APIv3-php-library/docs/Api/EcommerceApi.md

 # **createOrder**
 > createOrder($order)

+Managing the status of the order

-Maintains every transactional status of the order
+Manages the transactional status of the order

 ### Example
 ```php